 A theological view of the Christian tradition on various contemporary urban problems such as poverty, injustice, racism, sexism, housing, unemployment; a study of some actual and possible responses to these problems.
-Course Type(s): Values.
+Course Type(s): Values,Core curriculum course.

 UR-498.
 Special Topics.
 3 Credits.